diegomontejano/assets_control_app_flutter/README.md

 # Assets Control App (demo)

 My original app for assets control with a user-friendly interface.
-Technologies used:
+Technologies and knowledge used:
 * Flutter,
 * UX/UI Design,
 * Responsive Layout,